cccu-uk/U10130_FCP_Practicals/content/Number_Systems/Number_Systems.md

 # Number Systems Exercises

-The **Number System** lab is designed for you to practice converting between different bases.
+This **Number System** lab is designed for you to practice converting between different bases.

 ## Binary Numbers